CrossRef/event-data-user-guide/docs/best-practice/getting-started.md

     - If you're going to publish research, you should aim to update the data before publication to ensure the data you're working with is as accurate as possible.
     - If you're creating derivative one-off results, you should consider if it's important to keep these up to date.
 2. Decide on an appropriate data transparency plan.
-    - If you're deriving further analysis, such as for research or for an open platform, you should consider tracability of your outputs back to the Events you recieved.
+    - If you're deriving further analysis, such as for research or for an open platform, you should consider traceability of your outputs back to the Events you received.
 3. Select an appropriate query for the Query API based on what data you want to get.

 ## Collect data